 D. To undertake research about child sexual abuse.

 While CARI focuses on service provision, it also strives to campaign on issues related to child sexual abuse.
-CARI issues press releases on related topics and contributes to radio and newspaper coverage and government legislation consultation processes.
-Some of the issues we campaigned on in 2011 are:
+CARI contributes to radio and newspaper coverage and government legislation consultation processes.
+Some of the issues we have previously campaigned on are: